oskardudycz/event-driven.io/content/posts/2024-04-12--inmemory_message_bus_in_typescript/index.en.md

 }
 ```

 Here, we assume that it'll be forwarded in a separate process, and we're not expecting to get any response either for command or from the event.
-If we want to reply to the status of the command, then we should do it by publishing the event with a new fact and handing it back.
+If we want to reply to the status of the command, then we should do it by publishing the a follow up event with a new fact and handing it back.
 We also allow passing additional options informing when the message should be scheduled.

-**You may wonder why we aren't putting all that into a single interface, and the reason is that we want to be precise about the intention.** Typically, you're either handling events or commands, and it's better to have the option to use an interface that allows you to do only certain things.
-If we have the granular events, then we can also compose them into other interfaces, getting an all-in-one box.
+**You may wonder why we aren't putting all that into a single interface, and the reason is that we want to be precise about the intention.** Typically, you're either handling events or commands, and it's better to have the option to use a narrowed interface that allows you to do only certain things.
+If we have the granular definitions, then we can also compose them into other interfaces, getting an all-in-one box.
 Here's how you do it:

 ```typescript
 interface EventBus extends EventsPublisher, MessageScheduler<Event> {}